Blog | Paper Assets, Real Estate

 True diversification requires financial intelligence, which comes from financial education.
 If you don’t have the desire to increase your financial intelligence, then by all means continue using your financial planner and investing in only paper assets, as those investments are set up so that even a monkey could do them.

-If, on the other hand, you want to be rich, I encourage you to ignore Rich Dad Scam #8, “Build a diversified investment portfolio for the long term,” and instead increase your financial education and begin working towards true diversification.
+If, on the other hand, you want to be rich, ignore Rich Dad Scam #8, “Build a diversified investment portfolio for the long term,” and instead increase your financial education and begin working towards true diversification.

 Original publish date: May 03, 2013